 Today, too, we have much going on around the world and superheroes have their place to ease our stress and give us hope.
 So, what could be better than giving your pup a superhero name?
 What a great reminder that good does beat evil, plus our fur babies do come to our rescue in times of danger.

 In real-life, dogs are truly superheroes.
 They may not wear spandex suits, but dogs work as superheroes every day.
+Why not use dog celebrity names?
 Let’s take a look at some true life superhero dogs.